Perth suburb profile

 Perth property market performance

 Perth's property market has shown varied performance over the past 12 months.
-While the median house price has remained stable at $912,500, unit values have seen a significant increase of 11.4%, bringing the median unit price to $490,000.
-This indicates a growing demand for units in the area.
+While house values have remained stable with no change, unit values have seen a significant increase of 11.4%.
+The median house price over the past three months has averaged $912,500, while units have averaged $490,000, indicating a strong demand for units in the area.

-Sales activity has been robust, with 24 houses and a substantial 174 units sold over the past 12 months.
-Properties are moving quickly, with houses spending a median of 20 days on the market and units just 17 days, reflecting strong buyer interest, particularly in the unit sector.
+Sales activity has been robust, with 24 houses and 174 units sold in the past three months.
+Properties are moving quickly, with houses spending a median of 20 days on the market and units just 17 days, reflecting high buyer interest, particularly in the unit sector.

-The rental market in Perth has experienced notable growth, with house rents increasing by 7.1% and unit rents rising by 12.9% over the last 12 months.
-This suggests a strong demand for rental properties, especially units, in the area.
+The rental market in Perth has experienced notable growth over the last 12 months.
+Average rent for houses has increased by 7.1%, while units have seen a more substantial rise of 12.9%, highlighting a strong demand for rental properties, especially units.

 Median price - houses$913KPast 3 months